polyphony-chat/docs/README.md

 ## Contributing

 The best way to contribute is to open an issue if you find any problems with the documentation.
-Creating an issue is generally the best way to contribute to any open source project, as it allows the maintainers to discuss the issue and come to a consensus on how to fix it.
+Creating an issue is generally the best way to contribute to any open source project.
+Issues allow for an exchange between contributors and maintainers to discuss the viability of implementing an issue, usually minimizing frustration.

 You should also read our [Code of Conduct](https://github.com/polyphony-chat/.github/blob/main/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/polyphony-chat/.github/blob/main/CONTRIBUTION_GUIDELINES.md) before contributing.

+## Setting up a development environment

+You will need the following things installed on your computer:

+- `python3.10`
+- `pip`
+- Any sort of python virtual environment manager - use `venv` if in doubt
+- `git`

+Optionally, you can install [`vale`](https://vale.sh/) for spell-/grammar checking.